 Watch our handy Medicine MMI video below, delivered by some of our current students, that offer you some handy tips before your interview.

-Interviews will take place throughout December, January and February.
+Interview dates are listed in the documents below.
 Applicants will continue to be invited to interview until all places have been filled.
-We expect to be sending out invitations up until mid-February, meaning that potentially you may not hear from us until then.
+For the 5-year programme, we expect to be sending out invitations up until mid-February, meaning that potentially you may not hear from us until then.
 Unsuccessful applicants will hear from us too, however the majority of these decisions are unlikely to be made until after we have filled our interview places.

-Candidates who are interviewed are offered a conducted tour of the Medical School by current medical students.
+Candidates who are interviewed are able to participate in a self-guided tour of the Medical School and University.
 If you can, it is a good idea to visit the University prior to application on one of the University Open Days held each June, September and October.
 Details are given in the University prospectus.
 Please note that we cannot make arrangements to meet with prospective applicants on an individual basis.

 To find out more about the interview process including how we make offer decisions, download our MBChB interview information documents.